PrairieLearn/PrairieLearn/docs/installing.md

 mkdir "$HOME/pl_ag_jobs"
 ```

+#### Platform-specific invocations

 Now, run PrairieLearn as usual, but with additional options.
-For example, if your course directory is in `$HOME/pl-tam212` and the jobs directory created above is in `$HOME/pl_ag_jobs`, and you are using Linux or Mac OS X, the new command is as follows:
+For example, if your course directory is in `$HOME/pl-tam212` and the jobs directory created above is in `$HOME/pl_ag_jobs`, the new command is as follows, depending on your operating system:

+##### macOS

+If you are on **macOS**, use this invocation, which includes the "platform" flag mentioned above to avoid problems on Apple ARM chips.
+(This does require Rosetta emulation to be enabled as described above.)

 ```sh
 docker run -it --rm -p 3000:3000 \